 British Colonial Camphor ChestMid 19th century

-A British colonial camphor chest in beautifully grained camphor wood, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
+A British colonial travel chest in beautifully grained camphor wood, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
 The lid fitted with a small recessed handle on the front panel.
 The front with two brass escutcheons, a hasp and ring and on the sides brass carrying handles.
-The chest opens to an interior fitted with one lidded compartment above two drawers at left hand side.
+The chest opens to an interior fitted with a lift out tray and one lidded compartment above two drawers at left hand side.
+The inside of the lid of the chest features a mirrored compartment flanked by two nicely decorated storage compartments.
 The camphor wood gives off a wonderful scent, which was intended to repel pests such as moths and woodworm from infesting the wood.
-Camphor wood chests were also widely used in the 19th and early 20th centuries as storage chests for seamen on their long voyages around the world.
+Camphorwood chests were also widely used in the 19th and early 20th centuries as storage chests for seamen on their long voyages around the world.

 Read more about Colonial Chests